-Theme NO. Action Priority ldentity TK1.1 Build a strong identity based on the river corridor, and the unique qualities of the local area (refer to DW1.1 to 1.4).
-For Te Kauwhata, consider viticultural history, Lake Waikare, and the Whangamarino wetlands.
-Develop a heritage trail highlighting the viticultural history of Te Kauwhata. Тор TK1.2 Promote Rangiriri, highlighting the area's history.
-Medium Communitie TK4.1 Work with the Ministry of Education to agree an integrated approach to delivering additional educational capacity, especially where associated with new residential areas (1).
-High TK4.2 Promote the provision of health services.
-Medium TK4.3 Consider the provision of facilities to accommodate community, and active and passive recreational activities, such as an upgrade to the Te Kauwhata High TK4.4 Consider the provision of welcome signage into Te Kauwhata.
+Theme NO. Initiatives Priority Identity TK1.1 Build a strong identity based on the river corridor, and the unique qualities of the local area (refer to DW1.1 to 1.4).
+For Te Kauwhata, consider viticulture and the Whangamarino wetlands.
+Develop a heritage trail highlighting the viticulture of Te Kauwhata.
+Refer TK1.2 Promote Rangiriri, highlighting the area's history.
+Medium Communities TK4.1 Work with the Ministry of Education to agree an integrated approach to delivering additional educational capacity, especially where associated with new residential areas (1).
+High TK4.2 Promote the provision of health services (mostly likely private).
+Medium TK4.3 Consider the provision of facilities to accommodate community, and active and passive recreational activities.
 Medium Growth TK5.1 Consider measures to ensure high quality new residential environments.
-Medium TK5.2 Provide design guidance to ensure housing diversity for different family sizes, while considering the existing village characteristics.
-High Economy TK6.1 Consider rezoning the site of the existing primary school as commercial to allow for a central business hub (in conjunction with the initiative to identify additional educational facilities elsewhere, see TK4.1). Тор TK6.2 Determine key town centre strategy and management needs.
+Medium TK5.2 Provide design guidance to ensure housing diversity for different family sizes.
+High Economy TK6.1 Consider rezoning the site of the existing primary school as commercial to allow for a central business hub (in conjunction with the initiative to identify additional educational facilities elsewhere, see TK4.1).
+High TK6.2 Determine key town centre strategy and management needs.
+High TK6.3 Strengthen and emphasise linkages to the Waikato River and the Te Araroa Trail, and leverage for tourism.
+Medium TK6.4 Provide a covered facility to accommodate the markets.
+Low тк6.5 Identify if, how much, and where, possible additional employment land for office development is needed beyond the zoning in the Proposed District Plan.
 High